lscoppitto/docs-v3/docs/reference/libs/networking/cellular.md

 * `gateway`: the gateway to be used as default router.
 * `dns`: the Domain Name Server to be used for name resolution.
 Default is "8.8.8.8", the Google DNS.

-* `timeout`: Connection timeout in milliseconds. `GSMException` is raised if connection do not succeed during this time.
+* `timeout`: Connection timeout in milliseconds. `CellularException` is raised if connection do not succeed during this time.
 Default value 10000 ms.
-* `modem_type`: the GSM hardware module type.
+* `modem_type`: the Cellular hardware module type.
 Default value BG95_M3.

 ### function `init`
 ```python
 init()
 ```
-The function powers the GSM hardware module and initializes it.
+The function powers the Cellular hardware module and initializes it.
 The GNSS subsystem is also initialized.

 ### function `deinit`
 ```python
 deinit()
 ```
-The function shuts the GSM hardware module down, by also stopping all eventually opend network connections.
+The function shuts the Cellular hardware module down, by also stopping all eventually opend network connections.
 The GNSS subsystem is also shutted down.

 ### function `reset`
 ```python
 reset()
 ```
-The function resets the GSM hardware module and the GNSS subsystem.
+The function resets the Cellular hardware module and the GNSS subsystem.
 The started network connections should have been closed before, otherwise they could fall in an inconsistent state.